facebookarchive/php-graph-sdk/docs/getting_started.md

 ## Installing the Facebook SDK for PHP

-There are two methods to install the Facebook SDK for PHP.
-The recommended installation method is by using [Composer](#installing-with-composer-recommended).
-If are unable to use Composer for your project, you can still [install the SDK manually](#manually-installing-if-you-really-have-to) by downloading the source files and including the autoloader.

-## Installing with Composer (recommended)

-[Composer](https://getcomposer.org/) is the recommended way to install the Facebook SDK for PHP.
+The Facebook SDK for PHP is installed with [Composer](#installing-with-composer-recommended).
 Simply run the following in the root of your project.

 ```
 composer require facebook/graph-sdk